kshinoz98/Delta-Arm-Engr-3-prjt/README.md

 Stepper stepper1(MOTOR_STEPS, AIN1A, AIN2A, BIN1A, BIN2A);//creating Stepper as an object

 DeltaKinematics DK(200, 300, 25, 10);//measurments of the Delta arm, making it an object.
-Measurment order:
+Measurment order:  DeltaKinematics(double ArmLength,double RodLength,double BassTri,double PlatformTri)

 int step1Rot = 0;//definings variables